Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

-This addresses the issue, but creates another one in its place: now some of the types are less discoverable than they were before, due to being named differently.
-If you consider that we may also want to have additional overloads for non-async variants of the method, this can end up being a significant drawback.
+This addresses the ambiguity issue, but results in a rather ugly design.
+Because half of the types are named differently, the user of the library might have a harder time finding them or even knowing about their existence in the first place.
+Moreover, if we consider that we may want to add more variants in the future (e.g. non-async handlers in addition to async), it becomes clear that this approach doesn't scale very well.

-Now, of course, it may seem like a rather contrived problem and there might be no reason to attempt to solve it.
-However, I personally believe that developer experience is extremely important when developing libraries like this.
+Of course, all of the problems above may seem a bit contrived and there might be no reason to attempt to solve them.
+However, I personally believe that optimizing developer experience is an extremely important aspect of writing library code.

-Luckily, we can employ the same approach we did earlier and turn our type overloads into a fluent schema.
-Here's the same code after a small refactor:
+Luckily, there is a better solution that we can use.
+Drawing on the parallels between functions and generic types, we can get rid of our type overloads and replace them with a fluent schema instead:

 ```csharp
 public static class Endpoint